Content Refresh Examples: Before and After Patterns

 How do I choose which example matches my page?

 Start with the page type and the main weakness.
-A tutorial with stale steps needs a different refresh than a comparison page with weak decision criteria or a blog post with outdated statistics.
+A tutorial with stale steps needs a different refresh than a comparison page with weak decision criteria, a help doc with missing troubleshooting, or a blog post with outdated statistics.

 Can Page Refresh AI apply these edits for me?